 The increasing rates of childhood obesity have encouraged the military to support initiatives to curb unhealthy dietary habits, such as improving school lunch nutrition.
 While limiting the availability of junk food in schools is not a solution by itself, it is a start to end this epidemic.

 Military officials believe that lowering obesity rates will expand the pool of young Americans eligible to join the military.

 Childhood obesity has sparked new debates in the financial, political and health sectors surrounding the costs of growing obesity rates.
-Annual medial expenses linked to obesity have doubled in less than a decade, and may be as high as $147 billion per year, according to a recent study by the Centers for Disease Control and Prevention.
+Annual medical expenses linked to obesity have doubled in less than a decade and may be as high as $147 billion per year, according to a recent study by the Centers for Disease Control and Prevention.

 Obesity is an underlying factor in the development of health conditions, such as diabetes and cardiovascular disease.
 Obese individuals are also forced to pay higher health and life insurance premiums.

 To learn more about weight requirements in the military, read United States Military Body Fat Standards.

 - Category: Articles Library, Frequently Asked Questions, Life Insurance, Medical News, Medical News, Most Popular, Tips, Top Headlines, Videos